 An eviction notice in Arkansas takes effect the day after it is served with one exception, the Immediate Notice to Vacate.
 The Immediate Notice to Vacate takes effect immediately or the day it is served.

 If the notice period is less than fourteen (14) days, weekends and legal holidays are not included, so only judicial days may be counted.
 If the notice period is fourteen (14) days or longer, all days are counted in the period, including weekends and legal holidays.
-If the last day falls on a weekend or legal holiday, then the notice period will not officially expire until the end of the next judicial day.
+If the last day falls on a weekend or legal holiday, then the notice period will not officially expire until the end of the next judicial day (a day when the courthouse is open).

 Step 5: Include Date Notice Served